Thursday, December 30, 2021

 • As we are about to contemplate the possibility of acute or recent infarction — it is helpful to be aware of potential causes associated with low voltage.

-• Relevant potential causes of Low Voltage to consider in today's case include: i) Pericardial effusion; ii) Takotsubo cardiomyopathy; and, iii) A large acute (or recent) infarction, that may result in myocardial "stunning" (See the above Audio Pearl and/or ECG Blog #262 for more on this subject).
+• Relevant potential causes of Low Voltage to consider in today's case include the following: i) Pericardial effusion; ii) Takotsubo cardiomyopathy; and, iii) A large acute (or recent) infarction, that may result in myocardial "stunning" (See the above Audio Pearl and/or ECG Blog #262 for more on this subject).

 Continuing My System — Regarding Q-R-S-T Changes: